 Populations and Locations Served

 Beyond the broader population of students served by the academic English language resources on the website, the specific populations of adult learners who are served by the grants and website include English language learners and first -year students taking remedial courses.

 The site is free, however, donations are greatly appreciated any time of the year.

 Currently, Transitional-Literacy.Org can only accept online donations from Nevada and Georgia.
 This is due to restrictions on any non-profit’s abilities to solicit donations in the states in which they are not registered.

-Contact firstname.lastname@example.org, an address used to deal with spam, bots, and all manner of some seriously mean-spirited folks out on the web.
+For further information and alternatative ways to contribute, contact firstname.lastname@example.org, an address used to deal with spam, bots, and all manner of hazards on the internet.

 Students are not permitted to donate.